 Once the dog allows you to handle his paws, bring out the clippers, and watch his reaction as you bring the clippers closer to his paws.
 If he gets agitated, hold the clippers near the dog for at least thirty seconds while praising and petting him.
 Then repeat this step the next day, until he is okay with the clippers.
-If he doesn't react or just seems curious, then it is okay to proceed onto cutting the nails.
-This may take a couple days to a few weeks, before he is comfortable enough to let you clip his nails.
+If he doesn't react or seems curious, then it is okay to proceed onto cutting the nails, which may take a couple of days to a few weeks before he is comfortable enough to let you clip his nails.

 Typical Behavior and How to Handle It: When dogs are in a pack, they fight to be the alpha dog.
-Often times when trying to gain dominance--especially when they are afraid or nervous--they will growl, bite, or nip to gain status.
+Often, when trying to gain dominance—especially when they are afraid or nervous—they will growl, bite, or nip to gain status.
 As you try to cut his nails, he will feel vulnerable; therefore, he may try to assert his dominance.
 Assuming your dog is not aggressive, by proving you are dominant can eliminate any growling and nipping.

 Growling: If your dog tries to growl at you as you clip his nails, then make it clear that growling is not acceptable.
-They need to understand that you are the alpha dog.
-This can be done in several different ways.
-Personally, I grab the scruff of his neck and say "no growl."
+They need to understand that you are the alpha dog, which can be done in several different ways.
+I grab the scruff of his neck and say, "no growl."
 You need to make sure your grip is firm but not harmful.
-If your dog does not submit to this command, then you may actually need to work on obedience with your dog.
+If your dog does not submit to this command, then you may need to work on obedience with your dog.
 Through obedience classes, he will learn to be submissive to you, and will less likely try to assert his dominance.

-Nipping: Another common behavior your dog might show is to try to nip at the clippers or your hand.
+Nipping: Another typical behavior your dog might show is to try to nip at the clippers or your hand.
 Most dogs are not trying to bite you, but show you that they do not want you near their paws.
-There are a couple techniques you may want to do.
+There are a couple of techniques you may want to do.

-The first is find a distraction.
-Treats are a common distraction.
+The first is to find a distraction, such as treats.
 My dog resisted any attempt at a treat.
-As soon as I got near his paws, he didn't care how yummy the treat was, he did not want me near his feet.
-In this case, peanut butter is an ideal distraction, because it takes them awhile to swallow it, plus they absolutely love it.
+As soon as I got near his paws, he didn't care how yummy the treat was; he did not want me near his feet.
+In this case, peanut butter is an ideal distraction, because it takes them a while to swallow it, plus they love it.

 Dogs who have white nails, it is very easy to see the quick.
 The quick is the pink section of the nail.
-If it is cut, then the claw will bleed, because it is filled with veins.
-It is important you are prepared ahead of time in case this happens.
+If cut, then the claw will bleed, because it contains veins.
+You must be prepared ahead of time in case this happens.
 Please read the section about if the quick bleeds later on in the article.

-Dogs with darker nails are much trickier, since the quick is not easily seen.
+Dogs with darker nails are much trickier to see where the quick is.
 You can tell where it is by how the nail curves.
 When the nail starts to arch downward is where the quick ends.
 If you are unsure, only clip a little bit off at a time.
 Once the nail is short enough, you will see a dot at the tip of the nail that signifies you have reached the quick.
 Any further will cause pain and bleeding.
-This dot is also seen in dogs with lighter nails.

 Some believe that the more you clip the dog's claws, the shorter the quick becomes.
-I am unsure if this is true, but it does make sense.
-This would indicate that it is a good idea to trim their nails often; I recommend at least once a month.
-Some choose to do this once a week when they give their dog a bath.
+I am unsure if this is true, but it does make sense, which would indicate that it is a good idea to trim their nails often; I recommend at least once a month.
+Some choose to do this once a week when they bathe their dog.

 How to Hold a Dog While Clipping Their Nails

-Many people are able to set the dog on a counter or table, so the dog's nails are close up and they can get at them well.
+Many people can set the dog on a counter or table, so the dog's nails are close up, and they can get at them thoroughly.
 Others will get down on their level.
 I choose a very different method with my small dog that makes it quick and painless.

 One method that works well, especially to get the front paws, is the Tuck and Dangle Method.
-You tuck your puppy under your armpit so his legs are loose but his body is firmly tucked under your armpit.
-He will feel vulnerable in this position making him more docile and willing to allow you to clip his nails.
-It is important that the dog is small enough that you will not accidentally drop him.
+You tuck your puppy under your armpit, so his legs are loose, but his body is firmly tucked under your armpit.
+He will feel vulnerable in this position, making him more docile and willing to allow you to clip his nails.
+The dog must be small enough that you will not accidentally drop him.

-Headlock Method: This is a good method for most dogs that will not stay still while clipping their nails.
-Larger dogs may require a second person to help you clip its nails: one to hold the dog still, the other to clip nails.
-One of you place the dog in front of you and tuck his head in your armpit so your dog's face is pointing behind you.
+Headlock Method: This is an excellent method for most dogs that will not stay still while clipping their nails.
+Larger dogs may require a second person to help you clip its nails: one to hold the dog still, the other to cut nails.
+One of you place the dog in front of you and tuck his head in your armpit, so your dog's face is pointing behind you.
 The person holding the dog should talk very soothingly to the dog and pet him.

 Bleeding Dog Claw

-Throughout the process, the most important part is to remain calm.
-Dogs are much like children, in that if you get excited, they will get excited.
+Throughout the process, the most critical part is to remain calm.
+Dogs are much like children, in that if you get excited, they will get upset.